Bartholin's gland

-The Bartholin's glands (named after Caspar Bartholin the Younger; also called Bartholin glands or greater vestibular glands) are two pea sized compound alveolar glands located slightly posterior and to the left and right of the opening of the vagina.
+The Bartholin's glands (named after Caspar Bartholin the Younger; also called Bartholin glands or greater vestibular glands) are two pea-sized compound alveolar glands located slightly posterior and to the left and right of the opening of the vagina.
 They secrete mucus to lubricate the vagina.

 They are homologous to bulbourethral glands in males.
 However, while Bartholin's glands are located in the superficial perineal pouch in females, bulbourethral glands are located in the deep perineal pouch in males.
 Their duct length is 1.5 to 2.0 cm and they open into navicular fossa.
 The ducts are paired and they open on the surface of the vulva.

-Anatomy
+Structure

-The embryological origin of the Bartholin's glands is derived from the urogenital sinus; therefore, the nerve innervation and blood supply are via the pudendal nerve and external pudendal artery, respectively.
+The embryological origin of the Bartholin's glands is derived from the urogenital sinus; therefore, the innervation and blood supply are via the pudendal nerve and external pudendal artery, respectively.
 The superficial inguinal lymph nodes and pelvic nodes provide lymphatic drainage.

 These glands are pea-sized (0.5–1.0 cm) and are lined with columnar epithelium.
 The duct length is 1.5–2 cm and is lined with squamous epithelium.
 These are located just beneath the fascia and their ducts drain into the vestibular mucosa.
 These mucoid alkaline secreting glands are arranged as lobules consisting of alveoli lined by cuboidal or columnar epithelium.
 Their efferent ducts are composed of transitional epithelium, which merges into squamous epithelium as it enters the distal vagina.
 The more proximal portions of the ductal system are lined by transitional epithelium and may be lined by columnar epithelium before arborization into glandular secretory elements.

 These glands lie on the perineal membrane and beneath the bulbospongiosus muscle at the tail end of the vestibular bulb deep to the posterior labia majora.
 The intimate relation between the enormously vascular tissue of the vestibular bulb and the Bartholin's glands is responsible for the risk of hemorrhage associated with the removal of this latter structure.

-The Bartholin's glands or greater vestibular glands are located on the posterior margin of the introitus bilaterally, opening in a groove between the hymen and the labium minus at the 4:00 and 8:00 o'clock positions.
+The openings of the Bartholin's glands are located on the posterior margin of the introitus bilaterally in a groove between the hymen and the labium minus at the 4:00 and 8:00 o'clock positions.
 The glands duct opening is seen on the posterolateral aspect of the vestibule 3 to 4 mm outside the hymen or hymenal caruncles lateral to the hymenal ring.

 History

 Bartholin's glands were first described in 1677 by the 17th-century Danish anatomist Caspar Bartholin the Younger (1655–1738).

-Earlier he jointly discovered the glands in cows with Joseph Guichard Duverney (1648-1730) a French anatomist.
+Earlier he jointly discovered the glands in cows with Joseph Guichard Duverney (1648–1730), a French anatomist.

-Some sources mistakenly ascribe their discovery to his grandfather, theologian, and anatomist Caspar Bartholin the Elder (1585–1629).
+Some sources mistakenly ascribe their discovery to his grandfather, theologian and anatomist Caspar Bartholin the Elder (1585–1629).